-Frame of reference can be dead simple or hard – it depends on the nature of your brand.
-As the name suggests, it is the target audience’s in-built mental frame of reference for your brand.
-Your frame of reference for Coke-a-Cola is likely “soft-drink”.
-Your frame of reference for Nintendo Wii is likely “gaming system”.
+Frame of reference can be dead simple or hard.
+It depends on the nature of your brand.
+As the name suggests, it is the target audience’s built-in mental frame of reference for your brand.
+Your frame of reference for Coca-Cola is likely “soft-drink.”
+Your frame of reference for Nintendo Wii is likely “gaming system.”

-Closer to home, a marketing agency client of ours was of two minds – some felt that they were a “branding agency”, others a “digital agency”.
+Closer to home, a marketing agency client of ours was of two minds.
+Some felt that they were a “branding agency,” others a “digital agency.”
 So we had to have a conversation about their frame of reference.
 It was the discussion about competitors that resolved the split.
-I said “If you are a branding agency, then you are going to compete against Interbrand, BBDO, and JWT.
-And you are going to compete for television spots, direct mail, and lots more.
+We said “If you are a branding agency, then you are going to compete against Interbrand, BBDO and JWT.
+And you are going to compete for television spots, direct mail and lots more.
 Is that the kind of business you want to pitch?”
-The answer was a clear “no.” Their portfolio was perfect for winning against digital agencies like Organic.
+The answer was a clear no. Their portfolio was perfect for winning against digital agencies like Organic.
 Thus “digital agency” became the frame of reference they use for their positioning statement.

 1. Is it one your target audience can instantly grasp without explanation?